 Adaptive Technologies Center

-The Library provides space in the Main Library for the Adaptive Technologies Center in Mudd, Room 204.
+The Terrell Main Library Adaptive Technologies Center is located in Mudd, Room 306.
 Keys for access to this room may be checked out at the main circulation desk.
+The center contains a PC with dragon and Kurzweil installed.

 For further information and assistance with the devices contact Disability Resources at the Center for Student Success at firstname.lastname@example.org or (440) 775-5588.